Altinn/altinn-platform/rfcs/0000-operator-managed-apim-config.md

 If the application is deployed in one of our kubernetes clusters we can tie the api setup tighter together with the deployment of the application.

+Managing subscriptions for external entities, this is a bigger decission as we need a place where customers can manage their subscriptions.
+We need to decide if we are going to use a SaaS service for this or write our own.
+Either way this operator might be a good place to handle backup/restore functionality